WFKowalskiM/WPF_Snake_App/README.md

 ![Screenshot of the app's functioning.
 Shows the WPF game](WpfApp1/assets/image_3.png)

 ### Game Details
-The game is as easy to understand as it is well-known, it's goal is to accumulate length by moving around the "map" area, accomplished by consuming surrounding objects, while avoiding the game-over scenario, which occurs when the "head" of the player's avatar meets any other point along it's body.
+This game is as easy to understand as it is well-known.
+The goal is to accumulate length by moving around the "map" area, which is accomplished by consuming surrounding objects.
+The user must also avoid two game-over scenarios: one occurs when the "head" of the player's avatar meets any other point along it's body, the other similarly concerns the head, ending the game when it leaves the map's boundry.